ponfri/cypress_template/cypress_instructions.md

 ---

+## Spec File Location Policy
+*Purpose: Ensure all new spec files are organized and easy to find.*
+- **All new spec files must be created in the `cypress/e2e/tests` folder unless explicitly specified otherwise.**
+- If a different location is required, document the reason in the test file and update instructions accordingly.
+- This rule applies to all contributors and AI agents (Copilot, MCP, etc.).

 This file defines mandatory conventions for all Cypress test code in this project.
 All contributors and Copilot must follow these rules for consistency, maintainability, and clarity.